ngocmphan/reddit_immigration/README.md

 * selftext: The content of the original post
 * author_fullname: Author name account
 * title: Title of the post
-* ups: Upvote of the post
+* ups: Upvote of the post (noted that PMAW uses score as ups)
 * link_flair_text: Program category of the post (Express entry, Citizenship, Visitor Visa, Sponsorship, PNP, Meta, Public Policy pathways, Study Permit, Work Permit, Quebec, Covid-19, Other)
 * upvote_ratio: The ratio of the upvote of the post
 * media_embed: Embedded links in the post